Nonlinear topological edge states, topological gap solitons, and self-induced topological edge states in nonlinear Su-Schrieffer-Heeger circuit lattices: Model

-\textbf{Nonlinear SSH model realized using electrical circuits.} All the nonlinear SSH lattices can be realized using electrical circuits.
-Fig. \ref{fig1}a shows the circuit implementation of a unit cell, where A and B denote the two sublattice sites.
+All the nonlinear SSH models shown in Fig. \ref{fig_findings} can be realized using electric circuit lattices.
+Fig. \ref{fig_circuit}(a) shows the circuit implementation of a unit cell of the nonlinear SSH lattices, where A and B denote the two sublattice sites.
 For one sublattice, the inductor $L_{\text{g}}$, capacitor $C_{\text{g}}$, and back-to-back varactor diode $C_{\text{v}}$ are wired in parallel.
-The varactor diode acts as a voltage-dependent variable capacitor with $C_{\text{ v}}=C_{\text{L}}+C_{\text{NL}}$, where the linear part $C_{\text{L}}$ is the capacitance at the zero voltage and the nonlinear part can be phenomenologically written as $C_{\text{NL}}=-C_{\text{L}}+\frac{C_{\text{L}} }{\left( 1+\left\vert v/v_{0}\right\vert \right) ^{M}}$ (see Supplementary Note 1).
+The varactor diode acts as a voltage-dependent variable capacitor with $C_{\text{ v}}=C_{\text{L}}+C_{\text{NL}}$, where the linear part $C_{\text{L}}$ is the capacitance at the zero voltage and the nonlinear part can be phenomenologically written as $C_{\text{NL}}=-C_{\text{L}}+\frac{C_{\text{L}} }{\left( 1+\left\vert v/v_{0}\right\vert \right) ^{M}}$ (see Appendix \ref{app_A} for the modeling of back-to-back varactor diodes).
 Here, $v_{0}$ and $M$ are constants, and $v$ is the voltage amplitude.
 The sublattice sites are wired with each other through the intracell coupling capacitor $C_{1}$ and intercell coupling capacitor $C_{2}$.

-For a typical SSH circuit that emulates the lattice shown in Fig. \ref{fig1}a, it can be described by the discretized Gross-Pitaevskii equation:
+For a typical nonlinear SSH circuit that emulates the lattice shown in Fig. \ref{fig_findings}(a), it can be described by the discretized Gross-Pitaevskii (GP) equation (also called as the discrete nonlinear Schr\"{o}dinger equation):